-3. Schools could use the DLG-OP to offer school-based pull-out or off-school support programmes on GE, and/or collaborate with other schools to offer NP of SS subjects.
+4. Schools could use the DLG-OP to offer school-based pull-out or off-school support programmes on GE, and/or collaborate with other schools to offer NP of SS subjects.
 Please refer to Annex I for details of the ambit for the DLG-OP.
 A set of guidelines on the use of the DLG-OP for GE programmes is at Annex II.
 For NP of SS subjects which comprises

-&lt;sup>1 For schools applying for the DLG to offer Applied Learning/adapted Applied Learning courses, please refer to the EDBCM No. 23/2023 on Applied Learning Courses (2024-26 Cohort; 2026 HKDSE)/EDBCM No. 13/2023 on Senior Secondary Adapted Applied Learning Courses for Students with Intellectual Disabilities (2023-25 Cohort).
+1 For schools applying for the DLG to offer Applied Learning/adapted Applied Learning courses, please refer to the EDBCM No. 95/2024 on Applied Learning Courses (2025-27 Cohort; 2027 HKDSE)/EDBCM No. 6/2024 on Senior Secondary Adapted Applied Learning Courses for Students with Intellectual Disabilities (2024-26 Cohort).

-School-based Assessment (SBA) component(s), schools should ensure that the SBA is conducted by qualified teachers (the assessors should generally be the subject teachers of the students), and the marks awarded will be counted towards the students' public assessment results in the 2026 HKDSE.
-Schools should also inform the HKEAA of the arrangements for the relevant NP.
+School-based Assessment (SBA) component(s), schools should arrange qualified teachers to conduct the concerned SBA (the assessors should generally be the subject teachers of the students), and the marks awarded will be counted towards the students' public assessment results in the HKDSE.
+Schools are required also inform the HKEAA of the arrangements for the relevant NP.